dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 12. Babel is a transpiler, used to translate the js codeinto ES5 supported version for cross browser compatibility.

-13. Every js file is translated by babel nd doding it manually is not possible, hence we use bundling of js files using webpack, which enables every file to be transpiled by babel before bundling.
+13. Every js file is translated by babel and coding it manually is not possible, hence we use bundling of js files using webpack, which enables every file to be transpiled by babel before bundling.